dgerabagi/aiascent-dev/src/Artifacts/A53 - V2V Academy - Curriculum Outline.md

 # Artifact A53: V2V Academy - Curriculum Outline
 # Date Created: C58
 # Author: AI Model & Curator
-# Updated on: C62 (Update artifact references for lessons 1.2 and 1.3)
+# Updated on: C65 (Add artifact reference for lesson 2.1)

 - **Key/Value for A0:**
 - **Description:** Proposes a multi-module curriculum structure for the V2V Academy, designed to guide learners from the fundamentals of "Vibecoding" to the mastery of the "Virtuoso's Workflow."
 Each lesson is tailored to three distinct learner personas.